astronomer/airflow-provider-great-expectations/README.md

 An Airflow operator for [Great Expectations](greatexpectations.io), a Python library for testing and validating data.

+**Note**: This operator has been updated to Great Expectations Checkpoints instead of the former ValidationOperators.
+Therefore, it requires Great Expectations >=v0.13.9.
 ## Installation

 Pre-requisites: An environment running `great_expectations` and `apache-airflow`, of course.